 The best high fiber snacks for kids are the ones they will want to eat!
 I’m not talking about chips, mini cakes, or popsicles but you can make yummy snacks with fruit and whole grains.
 Whether it’s High Fiber Chocolate Bites or DIY Fruit Cups these can be prepped ahead and packed into a lunchbox or kept in the fridge for an afternoon pick-me-up.

-Favorite High Fiber Fruits
+Favorite High Fiber Fruits for Kids to Snack

 1 medium apple has 4 grams of fiber.
 Slice and serve with Coconut Peanut Butter Dip for an extra flavor boost.

 A medium banana comes with 4 grams of fiber and can be used in smoothies, cookies, or sliced and topped over ½ cup Greek yogurt for a high fiber, high protein snack, under 200 calories.

 Strawberries have about 4 grams of fiber per serving while raspberries pack a whopping 8 grams of fiber per cup.
 Use the two to make a fruit salad or berry parfait.